sonic-net/sonic-mgmt/docs/ECN-test-plan.md

    * All Kmax+10 packets must be received at the Rx port.
    * As per egress ECN marking algorithm, the queue length associated with the data packet i (i = 1, 2, … Kmax + 10) is (Kmax + 10 – i) KB.
    * If instantaneous queue length is q, then, for the first 10 packets, q>=Kmax.
 Hence, their theoretical ECN marking probability should be 100%.
-   * For the next (Kmax-Kmin) packets, Kmin <= q < Kmax, so their theoretical ECN marking probability should be less than equal to Pmax%.
+   * For the next (Kmax-Kmin) packets, Kmin <= q < Kmax, so their theoretical ECN marking probability should be no larger than Pmax%.
 As q varies from Kmax to Kmin, the ECN marking probability varies linearly from Pmax to 0.
    * For the last Kmin packets, q<Kmin.
 So, none of them should be ECN marked.
 6. Repeat steps 1 to 4 at least 200 times.
 7. After 200 iterations, compare between theoretical probability of ECN marking with the actual ECN marking yielded as test results against queue length.